Stepsize and Linesearch

 \[A(t) = f(x_+) ≤ c1 t ⟨\operatorname{grad}f(x), η⟩_{x} \quad\text{and}\quad W(t) = ⟨\operatorname{grad}f(x_+), \text{V}_{x_+\gets x}η⟩_{x_+} ≥ c_2 ⟨η, \operatorname{grad}f(x)⟩_x,\]

-where $x_+ = \operatorname{retr}_x(tη)$ is the current trial point, and $\text{V}$ is a vector transport, we perform the following Algorithm similar to Algorithm 7 from Huang, Thesis, 2014
+where $x_+ = \operatorname{retr}_x(tη)$ is the current trial point, and $\text{V}$ is a vector transport.
+Then the following Algorithm is performed similar to Algorithm 7 from [Hua14]

 1. set $α=0$, $β=∞$ and $t=1$.